teaching-on-testbeds/repro-DNS/vm_experiment/README.md

 (You can observe the resolution route for a benign query issued by the malicious-client by running `dig firewall.benign.lan. @10.0.2.1` from the malicious-client.
 The only difference in the route will be the IP addresses of the client and the resolver/client interface).

-#### Instructions measurement experiment - NXNS-patched resolver
+### Instructions measurement experiment - NXNS-patched resolver

+We will refer to the cost of a NRDelegation query as the number of resolver CPU instructions executed during a malicious query.
 This experiment will measure the CPU instructions executed on a NXNS-patched resolver (BIND9.16.6) during a malicious query compared to a benign query.
 The number of instructions will be recorded by an instance of the callgrind tool in the command to start the resolver.

 Make sure the resolver is configured to use BIND9.16.6.
 Run `named -v` to check the version.
 If the resolver is using a different version, run:
 ```bash